-The cost of a policy depends on many factors such as sex, age at application, health at application, the amount of coverage you want, and any discounts for which you qualify.
+The cost of a policy depends on many factors such as eligibility, sex, age at application, health at application, the amount of coverage you want, and any discounts for which you qualify.
 AALTCI says that any buyer can purchase a good coverage plan for $1500 to $2690 per year.
 A couple in good health, both in their 60s, could get a combined coverage plan for just $1945 per year.
 Most plans have options to add more coverage over time.

 Key Things to Consider When Purchasing LTCI

-There are many options when deciding what type of long-term care insurance policy to purchase.
-Perhaps the most important thing to remember is most insurance companies will only cover the cost of in-home care when it is clear that the caregiver is helping with Activities of Daily Living (ADLs).
+There are many options when deciding what type of long-term care coverage to purchase.
+Perhaps the most important thing to remember is most health insurance companies will only cover the cost of in-home care when it is clear that the caregiver is helping with Activities of Daily Living (ADLs).
 ADLs are non-medical needs, and include basic routines such as bathing, eating and getting dressed.
 But what other factors play a role in the type of policy you choose?
 There are four main factors to consider: benefit amount, benefit period, elimination period, and inflation protection.

-The benefit amount is how much you want your policy to pay out at the time of claim.
+The benefit amount is how much you want your policy to payout at the time of claim.
 To decide this, it is important to know the average daily cost for home care in your area.
 Generally, a daily benefit amount is anywhere from $50 to $500.
 However, some plans offer a more flexible monthly option, which sets a maximum amount offered per month.
 The premium for the plan directly relates to the benefit amount that you choose.

 The next thing to consider for your policy is the benefit period.
 For in-home care, the benefit period is anywhere from 3 to 5 years on average.
 The benefit period begins at the time that you claim your policy.
 Most insurance companies also offer a “pool of money” concept, in which you multiply your daily benefit amount by the number of days in your benefit period.
-For example, if you choose to receive $200 per day for five years (1,825 days) that comes out to $365,500.
-If you use the total $200 every day, then your period will last just the five years.
+For example, if you choose to receive a $200 deductible per day for five years (1,825 days) that comes out to $365,500.
+If you use the total $200 every day, then your period will last just five years.
 However, if you only use $100 per day, it would double your benefit period, making it last 10 years.
-According to completelongtermcare.com, 91 percent of all people will have a claim that last 5 years or less, so most people can get what they need with a five-year benefit plan.
+According to completelongtermcare.com, 91 percent of all people will have a claim that lasts 5 years or less, so most people can get what they need with a five-year benefit plan.